The 101 Most Useful Websites on the Internet

 The Most Useful Websites and Web Apps

-- archive.is — take a snapshot of any web page and it will be exist forever even if the original page is gone.
+- archive.is — take a permanent snapshot of a web page that will exist forever even if the original page is gone.

-- autodraw.com — create freehand doodles and watch them magically transform into beautiful drawings powered by maching learning.
+- autodraw.com — create freehand doodles and watch them magically transform into beautiful drawings powered by machine learning.

 - fast.com — check the current speed of your Internet connection.